 He and his father designed the Crow Island School in Winnetka, Illinois, which became the inspiration for similar designs for decades to come; they were widely acclaimed for their proposal for the mall in Washington, D.C.

 He was born in Finland to the famed architect Eliel Saarinen.
 He and his father moved to Bloomfield Hills, Michigan, when he was 13.
 He was named a naturalized citizen of the United States in 1940.
 He fathered two children, Eric and Susan, with sculptor Lilian Swann Saarinen.
 He married his second wife, The New York Times art critic Aline Bernstein Louchheim, in 1954, with whom he fathered a son, Eames.
-He named his son after collaborator Charles Eames.

 He and his family were friends with fellow famed architect Florence Knoll.